-- identifying responsive information.
-The party issuing the subpoena should consider enclosing a copy of the complaint and the answer to assist the non-party. - Practice Pointer 8.
+Practice Pointer 8.
 It may be beneficial for the parties to ensure that the protective order and Fed.
 R. Evid.
 502(d) order in place protect the non-party.
 The party issuing a subpoena should include a copy of any protective order and Fed.
 R. Evid.
-502(d) order that were entered in the action. - Practice Pointer 9.
+502(d) order that were entered in the action.

+Practice Pointer 9.
 The party issuing a subpoena should specify a form of production and, if applicable, attach any ESI order addressing the form of production that may have been entered in the action if the issuing party seeks the non-party's compliance with that format.
 If the subpoena specifies a form of production, the non-party subpoena recipient can object to the requested form of production and specify a different form of production.
 The non-party subpoena recipient usually will want to specify a form of production, regardless of whether the subpoena specifies one.
 It may be beneficial for the requesting party to consider agreeing to an alternative production format or to pay some or all of such additional cost and expense necessary to comply with the requested format that is less costly or seek other solutions that reduce the costs of compliance.
-For example, a party may wish to consider offering less costly means of processing and production to reduce the non-party's processing and production costs. - Practice Pointer 10.
-It may be beneficial for a non-party recipient to initiate discussions with the issuing party soon after receiving a subpoena (or vice versa), due to the relatively short period for serving objections and responses under Rule 45(d)(2)(B). - Practice Pointer 11.
+For example, a party may wish to consider offering less costly means of processing and production to reduce the non-party's processing and production costs.

+Practice Pointer 10.
+It may be beneficial for a non-party recipient to initiate discussions with the issuing party soon after receiving a subpoena (or vice versa), due to the relatively short period for serving objections and responses under Rule 45(d)(2)(B).

+Practice Pointer 11.
 Whenever feasible, the party issuing a subpoena and the non-party recipient should agree to a reasonable extension of time for the non-party to serve objections and to respond to the subpoena.
-Meaningful dialogue regarding issues concerning the subpoena is more likely to occur when an extension has been provided, and the dialogue may reduce or eliminate the need for objections and subsequent unnecessary motion practice. - Practice Pointer 12.
-When an extension is not feasible, the non-party recipient should assert objections prior to compliance or 14 days of service of a subpoena (whichever is earlier) to ensure that mandatory cost-shifting provisions for significant expenses are available. - Practice Pointer 13.
+Meaningful dialogue regarding issues concerning the subpoena is more likely to occur when an extension has been provided, and the dialogue may reduce or eliminate the need for objections and subsequent unnecessary motion practice.

+- Practice Pointer 12.
+When an extension is not feasible, the non-party recipient should assert objections prior to compliance or 14 days of service of a subpoena (whichever is earlier) to ensure that mandatory costshifting provisions for significant expenses are available. - Practice Pointer 13.
 Subpoenas should be written with reasonable particularity based on the issuing party's then-knowledge of the non-party's documents and custodians.
 The non-party should be as specific as possible under the circumstances in its objections. - Practice Pointer 14.
 This Commentary encourages a non-party to provide a specific date after which it will no longer retain the documents or ESI that it objects to producing.
-Such a step thereby places the requesting party on notice of the date by which it needs to determine the completeness of the production and move to compel.
+Such a step thereby places the requesting party on notice of the date by which it needs to determine the completeness of the production and move to compel. - Practice Pointer 15.
+It may be beneficial for the party issuing a subpoena and the non-party recipient to confer in an effort to resolve any disputes regarding the scope of the subpoena before seeking to quash or enforce a subpoena.
+If appropriate, other parties should be given the opportunity to participate in such discussions. - Practice Pointer 16.
+The party issuing a subpoena and the non-party recipient should consider, where appropriate, a tiered or staged production, particularly if requested by the non-party.